NaszeMade/serverless-aws-rest-api/docs/3-lambda-function-setup.md

 # Step 3: Lambda Function Setup

 ## Overview:
-The AWS Lambda Function is very crucial because it makes sure that the lambda function has permission to access the DynamoDB table.
+The AWS Lambda Function is crucial because it ensures that the Lambda function has permission to access the DynamoDB table and perform the necessary CRUD operations.
+Lambda functions handle the core logic of your application, triggered by API Gateway.

 ## Steps:
-1. ** Navigate to the AWS Console**:
+1. **Navigate to the AWS Console**:
    - Find the `Lambda` service > `Dashboard` > `Create function`.
 2. **Fill In the function editor**:
    - Choose the `Author from scratch` option, fill in the name and choose runtime (Python).